SitecorePowerShell/Book/GLOSSARY.md

 ## New-FileSource
 SPE Cmdlet - Creates new File source that can be added to a Sitecore package.

+## New-Item
+Windows Cmdlet - Creates a new item.

 ## New-ItemAcl
 SPE Cmdlet - Creates a new access rule for use with Set-ItemAcl and Add-ItemAcl cmdlets.